Professor Milo

 Professor Achilles Milo is a fictional character appearing in American comic books published by DC Comics.
+The character is primarily an enemy of Batman and is a mad scientist who has worked for many other villains throughout his appearances.

 Publication history

 Professor Achilles Milo first appeared in Detective Comics #247 and was created by Bill Finger and Sheldon Moldoff.

 Fictional character biography

 Achilles Milo is a renowned chemist who turned to crime.
 He used a variety of chemical and medical-related schemes to kill Batman involving subjecting Batman to a drug that made him afraid of anything bat-shaped.
 After Robin helped him get over his fear of bats, Batman tracked down Milo at his laboratory and handed him over to the police.
 While incarcerated, Milo developed a fear of bats.

-Upon being apprehended again, Milo gassed Batman with a compound that made him lose his will to live.

-When Anthony Lupus visited him for a cure for his unbearable headaches, Milo gave him a drug that was derived from the Alaskan timber wolf which turned him into a werewolf.
-Milo found that the headaches were causing the lycanthropy and manipulated him into doing his bidding in exchange for a cure.
-His latest assignment was to help capture Batman and then kill him.
-When Batman was trapped near Milo's secret laboratory, Milo is told by Anthony to give him the cure before his situation worsens.
-Milo just orders him to do his job.
-When Anthony turns into a werewolf, Milo is attacked by him where he is unable to control him and the cure he made was destroyed.
+When Anthony Lupus visits Milo for a cure for his unbearable headaches, Milo gives him a drug that was derived from the Alaskan timber wolf.
+Lupus is inflicted with a condition akin to lycanthropy and is manipulated into doing Milo's bidding in exchange for a cure.
+Lupus later transforms and attacks Milo, resulting in the cure being destroyed.

-At one time, Milo took control of Arkham Asylum and attempted to make Batman insane with yet another gas.
-When Batman tried to apprehend him, Milo was overpowered by the mad inmates, who had sided with Batman, and exposed to his own gas which drove him insane, and he spent some time in Arkham Asylum as a patient himself.

-Batman consulted Milo on at least one occasion when he needed chemical expertise on a toxin given to him by Joker.
-After that, Milo retired from criminal activity.
-He appeared in Arkham Asylum: A Serious House on Serious Earth where the gas had worn off, but he could not convince anyone he was actually sane.

 In 52, Ralph Dibny confronts an emaciated Doctor Milo, who appears without his lower legs and in a wheelchair, which is used to disguise the Silver Wheel of Nyorlath.

-In Batman R.I.P., a past hallucination induced by Professor Milo's gas is revealed to have inspired Bruce Wayne to create the 'back-up' personality of the Batman of Zur-En-Arrh, a more ruthless Batman personality designed to take over in the event of Bruce Wayne being psychologically attacked in such a manner as to render Batman out of action.